CharaChorder/docs/docs/GenerativeTextMenu.rst

 The GTM has different submenus that we can call "pages".
 Each "page" of the GTM will have different options which can either adjust a specific setting or take you to another submenu.

-Once you perform the chord to call up the menu, :doc:`CCOS<CharaChorder Operating System (CCOS)>` will type out the menu and its options.
+Once you perform the chord to call up the menu, :doc:`CCOS<CCOS>` will type out the menu and its options.
 It will look something like this:

 ``CharaChorder GTM [ >K<eyboard || >M<ouse || >C<hording || >D<isplay || >R<esources ]``

 Navigation around this menu is based on letter-presses.
-In the example above, you can select the desired submenu by pressing the letter that appears between the angle brackets (for example: ``>K<``) in your target submenu on your :doc:`CCOS<CharaChorder Operating System (CCOS)>` device.
+In the example above, you can select the desired submenu by pressing the letter that appears between the angle brackets (for example: ``>K<``) in your target submenu on your :doc:`CCOS<CCOS>` device.
 In the example above, you would press ``K`` for Keyboard, ``M`` for Mouse, ``C`` for Chording, ``D`` for Display, and ``R`` for Resources.
 In order to go back to a previous menu, press the left arrow.
 In order to leave the GTM at any point, press ``ESC``.
 Leaving the GTM by using ``ESC`` will save your changes.
 You can also confirm your changes by pressing ``ENTER``.

 In some submenus, you will see numeric values.
-In order to increase or decrease these, you can use the up and down arrow keys on your :doc:`CCOS<CharaChorder Operating System (CCOS)>` device.
+In order to increase or decrease these, you can use the up and down arrow keys on your :doc:`CCOS<CCOS>` device.

 	``CharaChorder > Chording > Press Tolerance [ Use up/down arrow keys to adjust: 25ms ]``